Richard H. Gallagher: Career

-During his time at Bell, Gallagher taught and studied for his doctorate at the State University of New York (SUNY)-Buffalo.
-He received the university's first engineering Ph.D. in 1966.
+During his time at Bell, Gallagher taught and studied for his doctorate at the State University of New York at Buffalo.
+He received the university's first engineering PhD degree in 1966.

 Once he received his doctorate, Gallagher soon became a full professor of civil engineering at Cornell University.
+At Cornell, he supervised doctoral students, including Henry T. Yang and Chang San-cheng.

-In 1978, he became dean of the engineering school at the University of Arizona, where he would again be a professor in residence after retiring from academic administration in 1995.
+In 1978, he became dean of the College of Engineering at the University of Arizona, where he would again be a professor in residence after retiring from academic administration in 1995.
 In 1983, he was elected to the National Academy of Engineering.
-He joined the Worcester Polytechnic Institute in Massachusetts as provost in 1984.
+He joined the Worcester Polytechnic Institute in Massachusetts as the university's provost in 1984 and served until 1988.

-From 1988 to 1995, Gallagher was president of Clarkson University, where he helped raise academic standards, found new engineering programs, construct new buildings, and doubled the university's endowment.
+From 1988 to 1995, Gallagher served as the 14th president of Clarkson University, where he helped raise academic standards, found new engineering programs, construct new buildings, and double the university's endowment.

 Publications

 His first book, A Correlation Study of Matrix Methods of Structural Analysis was published in 1964.

 In 1973, he published Optimum Structural Design.

 Gallagher was the author of Finite Element Analysis—Fundamentals, published in 1975.
 The book was translated into seven languages and sold 40,000 copies.

 In 1979, he published Matrix Structural Analysis, with W. McGuire.

 In total, Gallagher published 20 books and 120 papers.

 He also founded the International Journal of Numerical Methods in Engineering, which he edited for 27 years.